Pepperoni-Jabroni/ArrowEntityLootDrop/README.md

 </p>

 ## 📖 About
 This has always bugged me about Minecraft combat and makes Infinity feel like a requirement.
 Why does the game punish you for being accurate?
 Missed arrows can be recovered, why not hits?
+Please note Arrows which would not have been possible for the Player to pick up (e.g. Skeleton shot, Infinity, etc) will not be stored or dropped - this would be cheaty.

 The current probabilities by default are (see config to change):
 - 25% your arrow breaks (is not dropped when the entity is killed)